-RESULTS MPE was identified in 44 (43.1%) patients.
-CT attenuation values were significantly higher in the MPE group (median 24.4 HU vs. 9.3 HU, p < 0.001).
-In multivariate analysis, male sex, high pericardial fluid protein, low glucose, and high lactate dehydrogenase were independent predictors of MPE.
-When CT attenuation was added to the model (Model 2), it also emerged as an independent predictor (OR = 1.076, 95% CI: 1.026–1.128, p = 0.003).
-The inclusion of CT attenuation improved the model's diagnostic performance (AUC: 0.893 for Model 2 vs. 0.860 for Model 1).
-Model 2 demonstrated superior diagnostic performance (AUC = 0.893), with a CT attenuation cut-off of 16.45 HU achieving 88.2% sensitivity and 78.3% specificity.
+RESULTS MPE was diagnosed in 44 patients (43.1%).
+CT attenuation values were significantly higher in the MPE group (median 24.4 HU vs. 9.3 HU, P < 0.001).
+On multivariate analysis, male sex, elevated pericardial fluid protein, low glucose, and high lactate dehydrogenase were independent predictors of MPE.
+CT attenuation also emerged as an independent predictor when added to the model (Model 2) (odds ratio [OR] = 1.076, 95% confidence interval [CI]: 1.026-1.128, P = 0.003).
+The inclusion of CT attenuation improved the model's diagnostic performance (area under the curve [AUC]: 0.893 for Model 2 vs. 0.860 for Model 1).
+Model 2 demonstrated superior diagnostic performance (AUC = 0.893), with a CT attenuation cut-off of 16.45 HU yielding a sensitivity of 88.2% and a specificity of 78.3%.

 Copyright © 2025 Archives of the Turkish Society of Cardiology